cc-a/unit_static_analyser/README.md

   expression e.g. `a = 1` as int, without the need to provide an explicit type hint.
   However in order to add unit information we have to explicitly provide the type in the annotation.
-- As it is built on top of Pypy it may not be compatible with other type checkers.
+- As it is built on top of Mypy it may not be compatible with other type checkers.
 In particular Pyright does not like the use of type aliases for declaring units.
 - Limited understanding of third party libraries.
 Consider for instance: